mozaik-association/mozaik/docs/1Contacts Module.md

 ## Memberships
 It is possible to follow-up the membership history of a member from the memberships tab of a contact.
 In this tab, you can find a whole list of information:

-- Internal instance to which the member is linked his through membership.
+- Internal instance to which the member is linked by its membership.
 - Membership status to which the contact belongs (former member, new member...).
 - Type of membership fee paid (normal membership, reduce price (job seeker, disabled)).
 - Price of the subscription.
 - Structured communication reference (possible to work with a structured communication).
-- Payement link (possible to pay the membership online with Stripe...)
+- Payement link (possible to pay the membership online with Stripe, Adyen...)
 - Check whether the member is in good standing or not.
 - Start and end date of the membership.

 This tab provides you to easily manage or modify memberships.

-Mozaik allows you to manage the membership cards of the organisation, to see who has already received his card and who has not yet received it.
+Mozaik provides you to manage the membership cards of the organisation, to see who has already received his card and who has not yet received it.

 Each member in Odoo is linked to a unique member number.
 The member number can be found on the contact form next to the contacts name and the membership state.